goodboy/tractor/README.rst

          await trio.sleep(1 / rate)

-All that's required is declaring a ``ctx`` argument name somewhere in your function signature and ``tractor`` will treat the async function like an async generator - as a streaming function from the client side.
+You must decorate the function with ``@tractor.stream`` and declare a ``ctx`` argument as the first in your function signature and then ``tractor`` will treat the async function like an async generator - as a stream from the calling/client side.

-This turns out to be handy particularly if you have multiple tasks streaming responses concurrently:
+This turns out to be handy particularly if you have multiple tasks pushing responses concurrently:

 .. code:: python

+   async def streamer(
+      ctx: tractor.Context,
-   async def streamer(ctx: tractor.Context, rate: int = 2) -> None:
+      rate: int = 2
+   ) -> None:
       """A simple web response streaming server.
       """
       while True: